 - Blood Pressure and Cholesterol – be aware of your target levels and get checked frequently to make sure you’re staying healthy

-- Atrial Fibrillation – this can increase your risk of stroke by 500% so it’s important that this gets diagnosed by your doctor
+- Atrial Fibrillation (irregular heart beat) – can greatly increase your risk of stroke so it’s important that this gets diagnosed/treated by your doctor

 - Alcohol and Tobacco – frequent smoking doubles your risk for stroke and alcohol consumption that exceeds two drinks per week can also increase your risk